 There will be no resit for the course work, but individual submissions can compensate each other.

-For the term paper, only a previous submission for the first attempt qualifies students for the resit, and only if that submission scored a failing grade.
+For the term project, only a previous submission for the first attempt qualifies students for the resit, and only if that submission scored a failing grade.
 First attempts that received a passing mark (5.5 or higher) cannot be improved through further revision.

 Inspection and feedback